- Doctoral Programme in Chemistry

 Tutors: Dr Enriqueta Anticó Daró, Dr Mònica Iglesias Juncà, Dr Juan M. Sánchez Navarro, Dr Clàudia Fontàs Rigau, Dr Manuela Hidalgo Muñoz, Dr Eva Marguí Grabulosa, Dr Victòria Salvadó Martín

-Additional requirements to be a tutor/to or director/to of thesis
+Additional requirements to be a thesis tutor or supervisor

 The Academic Committee for the doctoral programme in Chemistry establishes two additional requirements to the ones set out by the School of Doctoral Studies: